-Alison Coutinho is Head of Delivery at Brick by Brick where she has led the development of numerous sites to planning and completion in the borough of Croydon.
-She has extensive design experience having been a practising architect for more than ten years and held a part- time lecturer's post at Leicester School of
+Alison Coutinho is a Regional Director and Head of Development Management L+SE at AtkinsRéalis.
+She has extensive design experience having been a practising architect for more than ten years and held a part-time lecturer's post at Leicester School of Architecture.
+Prior to AtkinsRéalis.
+Alison was

-Architecture.
-Prior to joining Brick by Brick, Alison was in the senior management at Berkeley Group and Squire and Partners.
+Head of Development at Brick By Brick, and held senior management roles at Berkeley Group and Squire and Partners.
 She also sits on the RIBA Education Validation Panel.